 Hospoda Na Louži (Kájovská 66) Nothing’s changed in this wood-panelled beer parlour for almost a century.
 Locals and tourists pack Na Louži for huge meals and a tasty dark beer from the local Eggenberg brewery.

 Musical events hosted in Český Krumlov

 During the summer months, the town gets even more packed than normal throughout numerous music festivals.
-There are many festivals of music right through the year: The 5-Petalled Rose Festival during June is a 2-day jamboree featuring fireworks, medieval parades and fairs on the street.
+There are many music festivals right through the year: The 5-Petalled Rose Festival during June is a 2-day jamboree featuring fireworks, medieval parades and fairs on the street.
 Also hosted is a chamber music event in the early summer, an early July festival and a music event in August that is international (www.festivalkrumlov.cz).
-Connoisseurs of ballet and opera can go to performances in the Castle Gardens in the revolving, open air theatre.
+Connoisseurs of ballet and opera can perform in the Castle Gardens in the revolving, open-air theatre.

 Cesky Krumlov is known as a fairy tale town throughout the year.
 But it is during Christmas that it becomes even more special.
 The local Christmas market which is held every weekend from Friday to Sunday starts on November 30 and runs until January 6.
 Among the highlights of the programme for children are the living nativity scene, St Nicholas or Christmas with the castle bears

 Bikes can be rented at the train station and cost 150 CZK per day if you have a train ticket – if you don’t, the prices will be slightly higher.
 You can also rent them from Hostel 99 and Vltava Sport Service.

 One new popular sport is horse riding, and firms like Slupenec Horse Riding (www.jk-slupenec.cz), located a few minutes drive away from Český Krumlov, offer beginner riding lessons, as well as all-day hacks for those with more experience.